-Captain Robby Rummage has been with the Lexington Police Department since 1999 and currently serves as Captain over the Uniformed Division.
+Captain Robby Rummage has been with the Lexington Police Department since 1999 and currently serves as Captain over the Investigations Division.
 Captain Rummage has worked in the Uniformed Division and Criminal Investigations.
 He graduated from West Davidson High School in 1994 and also graduated from Davidson County Community College with an Associate’s Degree in Criminal Justice.
 Captain Rummage received his Bachelor’s Degree in Criminal Justice from Western Carolina University.
 Robby Rummage has received his Advanced Law Enforcement Certificate and is a graduate of the North Carolina Justice Academy Management Development Program.
 Captain Rummage was named Officer of the Year in 2003 by the Optimist Club of Lexington and is a graduate of the 253rd session of the FBI National Academy in Quantico, VA.